SFS2X Docs / AdvancedTopics / game-api

 List<User> matchingUsers = sfsApi.findUsers(zone.getUserList(), exp, 50);

 The search options are not just limited to User/Room Variables name.
-In fact the Matching engine provides two extra classes, RoomProperties and UserProperties, where you can access many specific attributes of the Room and User class.
+In fact the Matching engine provides two extra classes, RoomProperties and UserProperties, where you can access many specific attributes of the Room and User classes.

 This is an example of matching specific Room properties and Variables: